johanlinaker/johanlinaker.github.io/_posts/2025-04-04-building-sovereignty-the-open-way.md

 		</ul></li>
 	<li>Strategic planning is needed for how to leverage capabilities appropriately.
 By investing and contributing to key technology, control, and influence are gained that help steer technologies in alignment with internal goals.</lI>
 	<li>There are several front-runners setting an example for how to grow and leverage the necessary capabilities and several examples of initiatives and solutions that provide viable alternatives to existing solutions where external dependencies are an issue.</li>
-	<li> The First order of business should be to ask what the potential risks and threats are for your organization or level of government and whether plans and capabilities for resilience and contingency management are appropriately sized.
+	<li> The First order of business should be to ask what the potential risks and threats are for your organization or level of government and whether plans and capabilities for resilience and contingency management are appropriately sized.</li>
 	<li>Open source is a powerful tool for growng collaboration, while promoting competition; for gaining control of technology, while enabling interoperability; for solving your own needs, while benefitting others.
 It is a tool for breaking dependencies while building bridges at the same time.</li>
 </ul>